All Episodes

 Anyway, specific power of attorney for the purchase of real estate documents claim that the Virginia property was her primary residence.

-And this indictment puts the timeline of the alleged bank fraud scheme from August 20th to January 2024 for the purpose of influencing the action of OVM Financial, a Fannie Mayback lender upon application for the loan.
+And this indictment puts the timeline of the alleged bank fraud scheme from August 20th to January 2024 for the purpose of influencing the action of OVM Financial, a Fannie Mae-backed lender upon application for the loan.

 James represented and affirmed in uniform residential loan applications and related documents that the property would be used, you know, in a second case as a secondary residence when in fact James knew that the property was intended and used as an investment property and not personal occupancy.

-Now, predictably the media races to her defense, the media mob.
+Now, predictably, the media races to her defense, the media mob.

 Listen.